pgomez-a/libft/README.md

 The ft_isdigit() function tests for a decimal digit character.
 The value of the argument must be representable as an unsigned char or the value of EOF.<br>
 The ft_isdigit() function return zero if the character tests false and return non-zero if the character tests true.

+**ft_isalnum**

+       int    ft_isalnum(int c);

+The ft_isalnum() function tests for any character for which isalpha(3) or isdigit(3) is true.
+The value of the argument must be representable as an unsigned char or the value of EOF.<br>
+The ft_isalnum() function returns zero if the character tests false and returns non-zero if the character tests true.

+**ft_isascii**

+       int    ft_isascii(int c);

+The ft_isascii() function tests for an ASCII character, which is any character between 0 and octal 0177 inclusive.

+**ft_isprint**

+       int    ft_isprint(int c);

+The ft_isprint() funtcion tests for any printing character, including space.
+The value of the argument must be representable as an unsigned char or the value of EOF.<br>
+The ft_isprint() function returns zero if the character tests false and returns non-zero if the character tests true.

+**ft_toupper**

+       int    ft_toupper(int c);

+The ft_toupper() function converts a lower-case letter to the corresponding upper-case letter.
+The argument must be representable as an unsigned char or the value of EOF.<br>
+If the argument is a lower-case letter, the ft_toupper() function returns the corresponding upper-case letter if there if one; otherwise, the argument is returned unchanged.

+**ft_tolower**

+       int    ft_tolower(int c);

+The ft_tolower() function converts an upper-case letter to the corresponding lower-case letter.
+The argument must be representable as an unsigned char or the value of EOF.<br>
+If the argument is an upper-case letter, the ft_tolower() function returns the corresponding lower-case letter if there is one; otherwise, the argument is returned unchanged.

+**ft_calloc**

+       void   *ft_calloc(size_t count, size_t size);

+The ft_calloc() function contiguosly allocates enough space for count objects that are size bytes of memory each and returns a pointer to the allocated memory.
+The allocated memory is filled with bytes of value zero.<br>
+The ft_calloc() function returns a pointer to allocated memory.
+If there is an error, it returns a NULL pointer and sets errno to ENOMEM.

+**ft_strdup**

+       char   *ft_strdup(const char *s1);

+The ft_strdup() function allocates sufficient memory for a copy of the string s1, does the copy, and returns a pointer to it.
+The pointer may subsequently be used as an argument to the function free(3).
+If insufficient memory if available, NULL is returned and errno is set no ENOMEM.

  ## In closing...
 As you do your own projects, you can add new functions to this library.